JuliaHealth/KomaMRI.jl/docs/src/create-your-own-phantom.md

 If you are familiar with the **MRI** world, you likely have a 2D or 3D array, where each element contains an ID number identifying a different class of tissue.
 In this setup, the array axes represent spatial positions, while the elements are used for tissue identification.

 In this example, we will utilize a `.mat` file containing arrays with such arrangements.
 The file is readily available upon installing **KomaMRI**.
-Let's read the file and store the 2D data in an array called `{\tt class}`:"
+Let's read the file and store the 2D data in an array called `class`:"
 ```julia
 # Import necessary modules
 using KomaMRI, MAT